 Keeping it Organic & Local

-Here at the Turtle's Nest, we recently had the opportunity to come up with designs and concepts for a whole line of t-shirts.
+Here at the Turtle's Nest, we had the opportunity to come up with designs and concepts for a whole line of t-shirts.
 We quickly got to work collaborating, sharing ideas and going through the exciting process from start to finish.
 We went through colors, themes, styles, material, messaging, text vs. no text- the list goes on.
-The Turtle Fur team had a TON of fun exploring all of those directions (and more) before this new shirt collection rolled out (just in time for the warm weather!)
+The Turtle Fur team had a TON of fun exploring all of those directions (and more).

 Designs aside, we knew that we wanted our t-shirts to be made from material as soft and comfy as our winter products are - but also keep them super lightweight for the warmer weather.
 Seeing as that none of us can take our hands off of these ultra-snuggly and breathable tops, we think we achieved our goal.